A dance of ink and acrylic

 In the future, Joana would like to explore the idea of an interactive art show where visitors would be invited to touch and make changes to the artwork.
 “Do not touch” signs would not be displayed at the exhibition.

-Joana Fischer is a German-born artist who makes her home in Miami, Florida.
+Joana Fischer is a German-born artist who makes her home in Vero Beach, Florida.
 She studied fine arts at the Münster Art Academy in Germany and continued her studies in Aix-en-Provence, France, on a study-abroad scholarship.
 Upon graduation she moved to Florida, where she lives with her husband and three children.
 Today she’s a full-time artist who has made a name for herself in the Florida art scene and has also held multiple exhibitions in her native Germany.
 She’s the founder of the artist collective THE LINE MIAMI.

 THE LINE MIAMI is an artist collective aiming to connect artists for collaborative exhibitions, site specific projects and installations all over the globe.
 It shall also encourage creative exchange and skill development among the participants.
 The focus lies on contemporary, diverse and non traditional drawing in combination with other media.